 OPEN 7 AM - 10 PM 7 DAYS.

 To understand Sydney termites (white ants), prevention and control, it's best to determine what termite species they are and how they breed, feed and live.
 There are three problematic species in Sydney, the worst being Coptotermes acinaciformis closely followed by Schedorhinotermes and the least damaging Nasutitermes.
 If you think you have found any of these species of termites in your building, a termite inspection should be conducted expediently, followed by an appropriate termite treatment.

-Termites (White Ants) have existed for millions of years and believe it or not the closest insect they are related to are cockroaches not ants.
-Termites belong to the insect order of isoptera meaning "iso" meaning equal and "ptera" meaning wings, referring to the reproductive termite known as alates which have wings that are similar shape, and venation of the four wings.
+Termites (White Ants) are prehistoric and have existed for millions of years, and believe it or not, the closest insect they are related to are cockroaches.
+They belong to the insect order of isoptera meaning "iso", meaning equal, and "ptera" meaning wings, referring to the reproductive termite known as alates or flying termites with similar wings and venation of the four wings.

-The reason termites (white ants) are so unpredictable and destructive is that they are blind and can't smell, they blunder upon their food source.
-Termites can't distinguish between a building or trees.
-Alate termites swarm three or four times a year usually in summer.
-Each time they swarm they start up seven new nests usually not far away from the mother termite nest.
-So that's twenty eight new termite colonies started every year from one nest and it takes approximately seven years for these immature termite nests to become commercially destructive.
-The most interesting fact about termites is that they feed each other through trophallaxis meaning they get their nutrition from grooming each other (licking the sweat of each others back).
+Sydney termites (white ants) are so unpredictable and destructive because they are blind and can't smell.
+Foraging termites blunder upon their food source and can't distinguish between a building or trees.
+Alate termites swarm three or four times a year, usually in summer.
+Each time they swarm, they start up several new nests, usually not far away from the mother termite nest.
+So that's twenty-eight new termite colonies started every year from one nest.

 Castes Within the Termite Colony